What is the current law in Arkansas dealing with possession of drugs and firearms at the same time?

-A violation of this law is a Class Y felony.
-A sentence under this statute will result in prison time of not less than 10 years and not more than 40 years and a fine up to $25,000.
+If you are arrested for simultaneous possession in Arkansas you will be charged with a Class Y felony.
+A sentence for a Class Y felony can result in prison time of 10 to 40 years and a fine of up to $25,000.

 One of the most common defenses is simply that the weapon found was not the Defendant’s.
 In Arkansas, though, it is not just actual possession that will get you in trouble; there is a concept known as “constructive possession” that courts will apply to find that the weapon, although not physically possessed by the Defendant, was still possessed by him.
 (3)